Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 A predicate lock restricts access as follows:

-* If transaction A wants to read objects matching some condition, like in that SELECT query, it must acquire a shared-mode predicate lock on the conditions of the query.
+* If transaction A wants to read objects matching some condition, like in that SELECT query, it must acquire a **shared-mode predicate lock on the conditions of the query**.
 If another transaction B currently has an exclusive lock on any object matching those conditions, A must wait until B releases its lock before it is allowed to make its query.

 * If transaction A wants to insert, update, or delete any object, **it must first check whether either the old or the new value matches any existing predicate lock**.
 If there is a matching predicate lock held by transaction B, then A must wait until B has committed or aborted before it can continue.

+If two-phase locking includes predicate locks, the database prevents all forms of write skew and other race conditions, and so its isolation becomes serializable.

 #### Index-range locks

 Unfortunately, predicate locks do not perform well: if there are many locks by active transactions, checking for matching locks becomes time-consuming.
-For that reason, most databases with 2PL actually implement **index-range locking**(also known as **next-key locking**), which is a simplified approximation of predicate locking.
+For that reason, most databases with 2PL actually implement **index-range locking(also known as next-key locking), which is a simplified approximation of predicate locking**.

-It’s safe to simplify a predicate by making it match a greater set of objects.
+It’s safe to simplify a predicate by **making it match a greater set of objects**.
+For example, if you have a predicate lock for bookings of room 123 between noon and 1 p.m., you can approximate it by locking bookings for room 123 at any time, or you can approximate it by locking all rooms (not just room 123) between noon and 1 p.m.

 In the room bookings database you would probably have an index on the room_id column, and/or indexes on start_time and end_time: